pivotal-ben-chacko/Tanzu-Kubernetes-Grid/kubernetes/README.md

 }
 ```

-To compile and run the app, we can create and run a pod that uses an openjdk image.
+To compile and run the app, we'll use an image provided by the OpenJDK foundation.
 This image includes the java runtime and the JDK built into an Oracle Linux base image.

 ```sh
 apiVersion: v1